ciastron/cloudyrion_venv_JMN/progress.md

 - Set up SSH connections amongs VM and host machine to easy deploy solutions in Linux.
 - Create script (see scripts folder) to install the correct version of AWS, kubectl and eksctl.
 - Deploy Juice Shop application as a container in EKS.
 See ymlFiles folder to see the yml deployment and service K8s objects.
+- Run cloudmapper over the cluster.
+See cloudmapper instructions in audit folder.

 @RuffyJK